ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/pack-migration-cmsis-v6/device_support.md

 ## Supported toolchains

-CMSIS v6 supports the following toolchains.
+CMSIS v6 supports the following toolchains:

 - [Arm Compiler for Embedded (v6 and above)](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded)
 - [Arm GNU Toolchain (v12 and above)](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain)
 - [LLVM Toolchain (v16 and above)](https://developer.arm.com/Tools%20and%20Software/LLVM%20Toolchain)
 - [IAR Embedded Workbench for Arm (v9.30 and above)](https://www.iar.com/ewarm)

-Before migrating your project, please make sure to use one of these toolchains.
-In this learning path you will use the Arm Compiler for Embedded v6 toolchain.
+Before migrating your project, please make sure that you use one of these toolchains.
+In this learning path, you will use the Arm Compiler for Embedded v6 toolchain.

-## Update device support
+## Update the device support

 To update the device support, you will need to follow the steps outlined below: